 Have you ever seen those movies where someone is about to drown and then at the last second, someone throws them a lifeline?
 Could chapter 13 be your lifeline?
-Chapter 13 stops the foreclosure of your home.
+Chapter 13 stops the foreclosure of your home in Georgia.

 All over America, people are fighting to keep their homes.
 Circumstances that are way beyond any person’s control can cause economic hardship.
 Loss of job, loss of overtime, cancer, heart attack, other medical emergencies, death of a family member, or divorce can put a person into an economic debt whirlwind.
 You don’t have to let these circumstances control your life.
 I can help you get legal relief so that you can regain control.

 A chapter 13 can help you “Catch Your Breath”